 Can I get a tattoo without permission from my parent or guardian?

 This depends on where you live.
 At this time, there’s no federal law in the United States that sets the age when a person can get a tattoo.
 Even though each state can make their own rules, in most states, when a minor reaches the age of 18, they’re considered legally an adult and can make their own decision about getting a tattoo.
-A few states require a note from a parent or guardian if the teen is under 18 years old.
+A few states require a note from a parent or guardian if the teen is less than 18 years old.
 In other states, the parent or guardian must sign a consent form and be present while the teen gets tattooed.

 Are tattoos really permanent?